-Kevin traces his personal evolution from being an altar boy fantasizing about Beatles all the way to embracing being a daddy — and everything in between.
+Kevin explores the act of discovering your identity on his trek from “straight” boyfriend to gay daddy.
+Along the way, he evolves from being an altar boy fantasizing about Beatles to embracing being a daddy — and everything in between.

-looking back, I’ve been a straight boyfriend and a gay partner, a surrogate father and a same-sex husband, master to a human pup and Daddy to an adult boy.
-It’s been quite the long and winding road so far.
+I’ve been a straight boyfriend and a gay partner; There have been times I’ve been a surrogate father and a same-sex husband.
+And, yes, I’ve been master to a human pup and Daddy to an adult boy.
+It’s been a long and winding road.

-Before puberty, I wasn’t certain I was gay, but I was sure I was different from the other boys I knew.
-Watching TV’s Batman, the pixie cuteness of Yvonne Craig’s Batgirl wasn’t lost on me — but I couldn’t help but feel libidinous stirrings for Burt Ward’s Robin, too.
-My eyes lingered far too long on the tanned tummies of the boys on Flipper.
-And don’t even get me started on The Monkees.
+Before puberty, I wasn’t even certain I was gay.
+But I knew I was different from the other boys.
+Watching TV’s Batman, the pixie cuteness of Yvonne Craig’s Batgirl wasn’t lost on me.
+At the same time, I couldn’t help but feel a hard-to-ignore attraction to Burt Ward’s Robin, either.
+My eyes lingered on the tanned tummies of the boys on Flipperm, and don’t even get me started on The Monkees.

-I began to imagine what I might become if I spent less time serving mass as an altar boy and more time exploring impulses I had been trained to find repugnant. (“That thing that makes Jesus vomit,” as playwright Christopher Durang would later put it.)
-I also considered entering the seminary, and went for a weekend stay to see how well I fit.
-As the only guy in a family of girls, I thought my heart was going to burst with joy when I was befriended by all these handsome young seminarians.
-At bedtime, the lights went off in our 20-bed dormitory, and I had a half dozen new friends perched on the edge of my bed wanting to know much more about me than I was ready to share.
-Ironically by the time it was over, I realized that for me the seminary would be (based on its evident secret society) an express ticket to Hell.
+I wondered what I might have become had I spent less time as an altar boy and more time exploring the impulses I had been trained to find repugnant. (“That thing that makes Jesus vomit,” as playwright Christopher Durang would later put it.)
+I considered entering the seminary, and went for a weekend to see how I’d fit.
+As the only guy in a family of girls, I thought my heart would burst in the company of these handsome young seminarians.
+At bedtime, the lights went off in our 20-bed dormitory, and a half dozen new friends were suddenly perched on the edge of my bed – wanting to know much more than I was ready to share.
+By the time it was over, I realized that for me the seminary would be an express ticket to Hell.

-So I decided to stuff my feelings, head to high school, and date some girls.
-I certainly was no player, but dated enough to throw off the jocks who liked to yell “Hey, faggot!”
-I had seen them taunt other classmates who weren’t as good at assimilating, and wanted none of that for myself.
-I didn’t join their mockery, but I didn’t come to the others’ defense, either — to my shame.
+So I hid my feelings, headed to high school and dated some girls.
+I was no player but dated enough to throw off the jocks who liked to yell “Hey, faggot!”
+(Many times, I’d seen them taunt other classmates who weren’t so good at assimilating.)
+I didn’t join their mockery, nor did I come to my gay brothers’ defense — to my shame.

-Now single for the first time in three decades, I’m happy to see guys my age, but the ones who pursue me tend to be (adult) boys, who delight in calling me “daddy” (not to be confused with the Sugar variety.)
-And you know what?
-It fits.
+Now single for the first time in three decades, I’d be happy to see guys my age.
+But the ones who pursue me tend to be (adult) boys, who delight in calling me “Daddy.”
+That’s fin, because iit fits.
 It’s my nature to nurture, and I’m a good coach at the gym (and elsewhere).

-That also means I spend a lot of time explaining the differences between daddy/boy dynamics versus dom/sub or master/slave.
-(In brief, boys want to please a daddy they admire; subs and slaves do what they’re told out of fear of reprisals.)
-Much time gets wasted interacting with boys who love to fantasize via text but lack the resolve to meet.
-Now and then I do manage to find someone with whom I share a real connection, which is grand for all concerned.
+That also means I take some time explaining the differences between the daddy/boy dynamic and dom/sub or master/slave relationships.
+(Boys aim to please a daddy they admire; subs and slaves do what they’re told.)
+I’ve wasted many an hour interacting with boys who fantasize via text but lack the resolve to meet.
+However, now and then I find someone with whom I share a real connection.

-Being a daddy may not be my last stop on this ride, but as I look back at the many skins I’ve shed, I take pride in wearing one that feels right for the moment.
-And I’m grateful that this time I have figured out who I am while it’s happening, rather than realizing it only when glancing back in life’s rearview mirror.
+Being a daddy may not be my last stop on this journey, but I take pride in wearing what feels right for now.
+And I’m grateful that this time I’ve figured out who I am while it’s happening, rather than realizing it only when glancing back in life’s rearview mirror.